Explains what a nearest relative is, including what powers and rights they have and how you can change your nearest relative.

 For example, normally the hospital managers must tell your nearest relative when you are due to be discharged, but if you give instructions that they should not tell your nearest relative this or share other information about you, they should respect your wishes.

 However, there must be very good reasons why you don't want your nearest relative to be told information about you.
 This is because the nearest relative can object to you being put on a section 3, which is an important power that no-one else has, so they could prevent you from being detained.
-This is balancing your Article 5 and Article 8 rights of the Human Rights Act: see our information on the Human Rights Act 1998.
+This is balancing your Article 5 and Article 8 rights of the Human Rights Act.
+For more information see our pages on the Human Rights Act 1998.

 It is important that you let your team know if you do not want your nearest relative to be told information about you.